gabriela-ilinca/CS370_Algorizzm/README.md

 - React Native: For building the cross-platform mobile user interface.
 - Expo: For routing and deployment across iOS and Android platforms.
 ## Backend:
-- Spotify API (Spotipy): For retrieving user data from Spotify, such as favorite songs, playlists, and top artists.
+- Spotify API (Spotipy): For retrieving user data from Spotify, such as recent and top songs, as well as  top artists.
-- FireBase: For storing user profiles, preferences, and match data.
+- Firebase: For storing user profiles, preferences, and match data.
 ## Backend Libraries:
 - Spotipy: A lightweight Python library for accessing the Spotify Web API.
+- Flask

 #Installation and Setup
 Prerequisites: